Sebastian-Fitzner/veams.org/resources/templating/data/pages/methodology/methodology__index.md

 #### Instruments To Cluster Your Markup

 Veams-Methodology uses specific instruments to structure your web application.
-In general it splits up your project in three main instruments.
+In general it splits up your project in four main instruments.
 These are:

-* Regions (in Layouts)
+* Regions (in layouts)
 * Components
 * Blocks
+* Utilities

 Every instrument has specific attributes.